Brand guidelines: How to create your brand style guide

 Key takeaways

-• Brand guidelines provide all employees and external partners with the necessary instructions to align with the company's values, style, and messaging, ensuring that every interaction reflects the brand's essence.
+• Brand guidelines, often referred to as a brand book, brand manual, or brand style guide, provide all employees and external partners with the necessary instructions to align with the company's values, style, and messaging, ensuring that every interaction reflects the brand's essence.

 • Effective brand guidelines should cover the brand core (values, mission, vision), logo usage rules, specific color palettes, imagery guidelines, and a clear tone of voice.
 These components ensure consistency and help maintain a coherent brand identity across all communications and designs.

-• To effectively distribute and manage brand guidelines, opt for digital formats like brand-building platforms for easy access and updates
+• To effectively distribute and manage brand guidelines, opt for accessible solutions (like Frontify) for easy access and updates.

 The current state of brand guidelines